Christian-Kofi-Okyere/Christian-Kofi-Okyere/README.md

 # 💫 About Me:
-I am currently working on improving my skills in Data Structures, by completing a some projects<br>
+I am currently working on improving my skills in Data Structures by completing a some projects<br>

 ## 🌐 Socials: